JONSASSE/432-2018/slides/class26/README.md

 2. I posted a hint for question 3 on [Homework 7](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw7).
     - When you have a time-to-event outcome, you just use the survival time, and not the whole survival object (i.e. you ignore the censoring) in building a Spearman rho-squared plot.

+3. Just being sure this is clear...

+- When you're fitting non-linear terms (based on a Spearman rho-squared plot) if the variable you're considering adding non-linearity to is quantitative, you might consider a restricted cubic spline, a polynomial function, or an interaction between the quantitative variable and a nearby categorical one.
+- But if the variable is categorical, your only option is an interaction term.
+Splines and polynomials make no sense with categorical variables.

-3. The version of Chapters 22 and 23 where all images appear is [available in HTML here](https://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/slides/class24/chapters_22_and_23_draft.html), and also [in R Markdown](https://raw.githubusercontent.com/THOMASELOVE/432-2018/master/slides/class24/chapters_22_and_23_draft.Rmd).
+4. The version of Chapters 22 and 23 where all images appear is [available in HTML here](https://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/slides/class24/chapters_22_and_23_draft.html), and also [in R Markdown](https://raw.githubusercontent.com/THOMASELOVE/432-2018/master/slides/class24/chapters_22_and_23_draft.Rmd).

-4. Those of you interested in Python probably already know that [PyCon 2018 is in Cleveland](https://us.pycon.org/2018/about/) May 9-17.
+5. Those of you interested in Python probably already know that [PyCon 2018 is in Cleveland](https://us.pycon.org/2018/about/) May 9-17.
 Registration is $125 for students.

-5. I gave a talk earlier this year on ["Rethinking Statistical Significance"](https://github.com/THOMASELOVE/rethink).
+6. I gave a talk earlier this year on ["Rethinking Statistical Significance"](https://github.com/THOMASELOVE/rethink).
 Slides, an audio recording and a more complete batch of references (including most of those cited today) can be found there.
-    - I [posted three articles](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class26) that are of particular importance.
+    - In the README for today's class [posted three articles](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class26) that are of particular importance, but many other things are linked from that other talk, if you're interested.
-    - In today's slides, I also refer to [Roger Peng's blog post from Tuesday](https://simplystatistics.org/2018/04/17/what-is-a-successful-data-analysis/) about what makes a data analysis successful.
+    - In today's slides, I dp refer to [Roger Peng's blog post from Tuesday](https://simplystatistics.org/2018/04/17/what-is-a-successful-data-analysis/) about what makes a data analysis successful.
     - In today's slides, I also refer to the [Hack Your Way to Scientific Glory](https://projects.fivethirtyeight.com/p-hacking/) game at FiveThirtyEight.

 ## Making Project 2 A Little Easier

 **This note is now section 6.19 of the [Project 2 Instructions](https://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/projects/project2/project2-instructions-432-2018.html)**